-6.1 Content concepts and logical concepts
+7.1 Content concepts and logical concepts

-Linguistic semantics reveals constraints on minimal lexical meanings: similar concepts are found across languages, while some concepts are never or rarely found lexicalized.
-As we saw in section 2.2.1, one such constraint is Gärdenfors's connectedness, which has the result that no word may mean mushroom or table.
-Similarly, no word in no language is known to mean none or all, few or many, and a logical version of connectedness can derive this constraint as well, and it generalizes the old insights that primitive (i.e. lexical) determiners are either positive or negative.
+Linguistic semantics starts with constraints on minimal lexical meanings: similar concepts are found across languages, while some concepts are never found.
+As we saw in Section 2, one such constraint is Gärdenfors's connectedness, which has the result that no word may mean mushroom or table.
+Similarly, no word in no language is known to mean none or all, few or many, and a logical version of connectedness can derive this constraint as well, and it generalizes the old insights that primitive words are either positive or negative.

 Can similar constraints be displayed for language-free concepts?
 Consider the following thought experiment.
 You see sets of 5 objects each, and observe that groups with 2, 3 or 5 red objects behave in some way, while groups with 0 or 1 red object do not.
 It is natural to infer that groups with 4 red objects will behave like the former: connectedness constrains generalizations drawn on the fly.
 Similarly, a connectedness-compatible generalization involving groups with at least 2 red objects will be easier to infer than a connectedness-incompatible generalization involving groups with 0, 1 or 4 red objects.
-Using tasks of this sort, we can arguably investigate people's language of thought without relying on their languages (Piantadosi et al. 2016, Chemla et al 2019a), with interesting conclusions - including that the language of thought might make use of bound variables (e.g. Overlan et al. 2017).
+Using tasks of this sort, we can arguably investigate people's language of thought without relying on their languages (Piantadosi et al. 2016), with interesting conclusions - including that the language of thought might make use of bound variables (e.g. Overlan et al. 2017).
 Still, how can we ensure that subjects are not relying on an inner linguistic monologue - which would make the final analysis about words?
 Researchers have typically made participants work with concepts that are not expressed in their language: even in such cases, concepts that obey connectedness are inferred more rapidly than ones that don't.